manatlan/sudoku_resolver/README.md

  * codon : 0.16.3
  * rust  : rustc 1.71.1 (eb26296b5 2023-08-03) (built from a source tarball)

-# Simple version, results
+## Simple version, results

-The 1/1 implementation of the py version, in each language (using strings)
+The 1/1 implementations of the py version, in each language (using strings)

 ```
 sudoku.c (the simple algo, with strings (AI translation from java one))